-Where Q [kg/sec] is the release rate from the stack, H [m] is the effective height (i.e., the sum of the actual stack height h and the plume rise h), x, y and z [m] are the downwind, crosswind and vertical distances, respectively, and u [m/s] is the mean wind speed at the height h of the release. σy and σz [m] are key parameters in the model and represent the standard deviation of the Gaussian concentration distribution in the crosswind and vertical direction. simplifying assumptions made in order to reach the Gaussian plume model equation (Eq. ) [18]:
+Where Q [kg/sec] is the release rate from the stack, H [m] is the effective height (i.e., the sum of the actual stack height h and the plume rise h), x, y and z [m] are the downwind, crosswind and vertical distances, respectively, and u [m/s] is the mean wind speed at the height h of the release. σy and σz [m] are key parameters in the model and represent the standard deviation of the Gaussian concentration distribution in the crosswind and vertical direction.
+Several simplifying assumptions are made in order to reach the Gaussian plume model equation (Eq.
+1) [18]:

 The pollutant is emitted in a constant rate Q from a single point source located at height H above ground surface.